Can You Safely Travel? Top Travel Tips for when you have Mast Cell Activation Syndrome or Histamine Intolerance

 - Use Diamine Oxidase (DAO)

-If you tolerate Diamine Oxidase, like Umbrellex DAO, you can take extra when you travel.
+If you tolerate Diamine Oxidase, , you can take extra when you travel.
 I often take 4-6 capsules 10 minutes before a meal when traveling and eating out.

-Umbrellex DAO is available here at Wellevate – if you set up an account with this link, you will get 15% off anything in the store anytime you order.
+DAO is available here at Fullscript– if you set up an account with the below link, you will get 15% off anything in the store anytime you order.

 Travel Tips for Staying with Family when you have Mast Cell Activation Syndrome and Histamine Intolerance